hsf-training/hsf-training-matplotlib/_episodes/03-Higgs_search.md

 For this tutorial we will use the ATLAS data collected during 2016 at a center-of-mass energy of 13 TeV, equivalent to 10fb⁻¹ of integrated luminosity.
 Here we will use the available 4 leptons final state samples for simulated samples (Monte Carlo "MC") and data, that after a selection, we will reveal a narrow invariant mass peak at 125 GeV, the Higgs.

-First we need to import pandas, numpy and the `matplotlib.pyplot` module under the name `plt`, as usual:
+First we need to import numpy and the `matplotlib.pyplot` module under the name `plt`, as usual:
 ~~~
 import matplotlib.pyplot as plt
 %matplotlib inline
-import pandas as pd
 import numpy as np
 ~~~
 {: .language-python}